KPB3rd/scrimmage/scripts/parameter_analysis/parameter_optimization/README.md

     python parameter_optimizer.py <SETTINGS_FILE>.json

 In the **LogPath** directory, the analyzer will generate *iter-N* folders, one for each parameter sample.
 Each of these folders contain **NumIterationsPerSample** number of missions.
-If you see that *iter-N* does not begin at 0, this means that there are previously computed utilities in X_samples.log and *N* maintains the iteration count.
+If *iter-N* does not begin at 0, this means that there are previously computed utilities in X_samples.log and *N* maintains the iteration count.

 This tool stores all results in X_samples.log alongside the mission file and will use these additional sample points if executed again.
 The computed argmax and expected value is printed in the terminal after completion.

+### How to Collect Data without Optimization

+This analyzer can also be used to execute batch mission runs without running optimization.
+The user can specify the parameter settings, and then make their own scripts to analyze the resulting mission files.
+The metric plugin is unnecessary and can be excluded.

+To collect data without optimization, simply use the Grid Search sampler and set **NoOptimization** to true.
+This means the tool will run missions with the specified parameters, but will not create new parameters via optimization.